OneCrazyCoder/MMOGamepadOverlay/README.md

     Auto = LMB
     D-Pad = Mouse

-With this setup, pressing Circle will add the MouseDrag layer, which will click and hold the left mouse button for as long as the layer is active via Auto, while also changing the D-Pad to control the mouse.
-Releasing Circle will remove the layer, restoring the D-Pad to character movement instead and releasing the left mouse button (since Auto is "released" when the layer is removed).
+With this setup, pressing Circle will add the MouseDrag Layer, which will click and hold the left mouse button for as long as the Layer is active via Auto, while also changing the D-Pad to control the mouse.
+Releasing Circle will remove the Layer, restoring the D-Pad to character movement instead and releasing the left mouse button (since Auto is "released" when the Layer is removed).

 You can even assign commands to ``Release Auto=`` and ``Tap Auto =`` and so on, like any real button.

 ### Layer Includes
-To save on copying and pasting a lot, each Layer can also "include" the contents of another Layer, if they are mostly the same anyway.
+To save on copying and pasting a lot when editing the .ini file, each Layer can also "include" the contents of another Layer, if they are mostly the same anyway.
 For example, this:

     [Layer.MyLayer]
     L1 = Target NPC
     R1 = Target PC
     PS_X = Attack

-    [Layer.MyOtherLayer]
+    [Layer.MyDerivedLayer]
     Include = MyLayer
     # Overrides R1 = Target Pc from MyLayer
     R1 = Jump